Chiyuru/Chiyuru/README.md

 - JUST CHIYURU(x)
-- A naive girl learning statistics in THU~
+- A naive girl learning statistics at THU~